kingOf0/kingOf0/README.md

  * Android Application Development from GDC Turkey tutorials.
  * JavaFX from www.

-## 👯 I’m looking to collaborate on
-  NPlayer, koply's ad-free youtube player.

 ## 💬 Ask me about
 *  Minecraft plugin development with Bukkit / Spigot library.
 *  Android application development with kotlin.